I have to admit, I was sceptical.

-We parked up at the car park for Boggle Head Youth Hostel.
+We parked up at the car park for the Boggle Hole Youth Hostel.
 This is set back five hundred yards or so, away from the cliffs that overlook Robin Hood’s Bay.

 From the car park we were presented with two choices.
-Either follow the tarmac road in front and head directly for the youth hostel, or turn left down a grassy path.
+Either follow the tarmac road in front and head directly for the youth hostel, or turn right down a grassy path.

 We chose the latter.

-After ten minutes we dropped down onto the beach and turned right towards the headland at Ravenscar, and away from the village of Robin Hood’s Bay to our left.
+After ten minutes we dropped down onto the beach and turned left towards the headland at Ravenscar, and away from the village of Robin Hood’s Bay to our right.